How to use credit card comparison tables

 - Any qualifying criteria for being accepted for the card – for example an annual salary of more than £15,000

-The information in the table should help you to work out which card most suits your needs, and may allow you to work out which you are most likely to be accepted for.
+The information in the table should help you to work out which card most suits your needs, and might allow you to work out which you’re most likely to be accepted for.

 Not all ‘best’ products appear in best buy tables

-While a best buy table will offer you a range of cards to choose from, it’s important to know that they may not always show the best available or all offers.
+While a best buy table will offer you a range of cards to choose from, it’s important to know that they might not always show the best available or all offers.

 ‘Whole of market’ search